moding-il/bizdoc.core/README.md

 #### Built-In Types

 BizDoc has several built-in types, including Years, Quarters, Months and Users.
-See BizDoc.Configuration.Types namespace for the complete list.
+See BizDoc.Configuration.Types namespace for the complete list of types.

-You can control Type object behavior by setting its Options in the configuration file.
+You control Type object behavior by setting its Options in the configuration file.

 ```json
 Types: [